Co-founders

 Can I keep my equity if I quit my startup?

 It depends on your vesting schedule and shareholder agreement.
-Generally, any equity that has vested belongs to you, but the company may have buyback rights at a predetermined price.
-Unvested shares typically return to the company's option pool.
+Any equity that has vested belongs to you, but the company has buyback rights at a predetermined price.
+Unvested shares return to the company's option pool.
 Always review your specific agreements with an attorney before assuming what you'll keep.

 How do I tell my cofounder I want to leave?